 A more general way to look at this is to think about costs and benefits.
 Industrial Internet of Things (IIoT) data, compared with human internet data provides an illustration.

 For IIoT, users self-fund everything.
-The information economics start in a different place.
+Information economics starts in a different place.
 The table doesn’t list all costs, of course.
-When we add the cost of data cleaning, curation and provenance, costs can become very expensive.
+When we add the cost of data cleaning, curation, and provenance, costs can become very expensive.

 So far, we’ve ignored the time value of money.
 It also matters a great deal.
 Consumer data and data collection is monetized very quickly.
 Industrial data is often much slower.

 A recent example is the oil company that found even 1,000 wells of data didn’t provide enough Big Data to train a good production forecasting model using machine learning.
 The time to collect this data was long.
 Fortunately, most of it probably needed to be collected anyway.